 Register now and grab your free ultimate anatomy study guide!

-Origins, insertions, innervation and function of the abductor pollicis longus muscle.
+Attachments, innervation and function of the abductor pollicis longus muscle.

 Hello there once again!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the abductor pollicis longus.
 The deep extensors of the forearm consist of five muscles located at the posterior side of the forearm.
 One of them, the abductor pollicis longus, an extrinsic muscle of the hand, is going to be the focus of this tutorial.
 The muscle bellies and tendons of this group of muscles form the surface of the distal forearm and the wrist where they can be easily palpated.